NattapongSiri/permutator/readme.md

     assert_eq!(counter, divide_factorial(data.len(), data.len() - r) / factorial(r));
 ```
 ## Iterator that produce data for sharing
+This crate provide `IteratorCell` trait.
+The trait enforce that the return value need to be put into borrowed Rc<RefCell<>>.
+There are 3 struct that implemented this trait.
+- CartesianProduct
+- KPermutation
+- GosperCombination

 An example showing the built-in feature that save new k-permutation into
 Rc<RefCell<>> so it can be easily share to other.
 This example use two worker objects that read each k-permutation